(Courtney Regan / paintbypixels.com)

 Follow @YTJamaicaPlain on Twitter, here.

-And connect via Facebook by clicking the "Like" button on the top left hand corner of the Jamaica Plain homepage, here.
+And connect via Facebook by clicking the “Like” button on the top right hand corner of the Jamaica Plain homepage, here.